jacobbueno/EMIT_UMD_NATURAL_INFECTION/README.md

 # EMIT_UMD_NATURAL_INFECTION

 EMIT UMD Natural Infection study.
+This README describes the Data cleaning and analysis project using the EMIT data from the University of Maryland campus community.
+The results from this study were published in PNAS (Yan et al., 2018).
+The goal of this R project is to take all of the raw data files from the study, clean them and merge them together into an authoritative dataset that is ready for SAS analysis with tobit mixed models.
+The scripts that do that are described here.

+Date: December 15, 2018
+Updated: February 8, 2019

 The goal of this repo is to provide all of the code required to clean the raw EMIT UMD campus population data, merge the data into analyitical datasets, and complete a few brief analyses with this data.

-There are 4 cleaning/analytical .R scripts in this repo and one .R script (EMIT_UMD_Natural_Infection_Source_Scripts.R) to source these 4.
+There are 4 cleaning/analytical .R scripts in this repo and one .R script (EMIT_UMD_Natural_Infection_Source_Scripts.R) to source and render markdown reports for these 4 cleaning/analytical .R scripts.

 The 4 cleaning/analytical .R scripts in this repo are described below (with the script of greatest importance being the first one listed -- the EMIT_UMD_Natural_Infection_Cleaning.R script):